12 May The First Time Buyer’s Conveyancing Timeline in 6 Stages

-By this stage, you will be concerned that you aren’t hearing much from your solicitor.
-This is the busiest period in the purchase, however, and all of the things that need to happen before the property becomes yours is happening now.
-There isn’t anything to tell you at this stage.
+By this stage, you may be concerned that you aren’t hearing much from us, but we’re really busy beavering away on the paperwork.
+For us, this is often the busiest period in the purchase, and we are putting together all the paperwork that is necessary to transfer the property to you.

-Your solicitor should now have your mortgage offer and should have returned the contract to the vendor’s solicitor.
-All enquiries and search results should be back and your solicitor will compile the reports in a file.
-You should have received the survey results and be happy to proceed.
+All enquiries and search results should be back and we will compile the reports in a file.
+You should have received the survey results and hopefully be happy to proceed.

 Stage 5: Exchange of contracts

 Once everything is ready, we will speak to the vendor’s solicitor over the phone and agree that exchange is taking place during the course of that call.
 During this call we also agree the completion date.
 Straight after the call, we send them your signed contract, and they send us their signed contract.
 We will also send them the deposit.
 We will also prepare a completion statement for you, clarifying exactly how much we need to complete, and we will let your mortgage company know of the completion date, and when we need the mortgage money by.

 As soon as all of this is done (which usually takes an hour or two) we will call you to let you know that we have exchanged contracts, and then this is where the flurry of activity begins again.
 You may need to get a removal company organised, there will be final paperwork to sign, you need to start letting people know (credit card companies, utilities, council tax) as well as both building and contents insurance.